-There is a 50 day review process for all facility familia requests Name of Applicant Luke + Kayla Potts Phone: 254-718-1026 Email: Books Kayla 860 yahos.
-Com Address: 3101 Duns Canyon Rd., Be Hon, Tx 76513 Signature: /// Kayla Potls Date: 6/10/2520 Current Facility Name: (on Federate Park Proposed Facility Name: he had a like the accuracy as to be chases by a committee formed Proposed Facility Name: We would like the newname to be chosen by a Committee formed Reasons supporting facility name change: The current Park name is not a welcoming name to some residents thourst and we would like at the Park to be rename to a name that is not as Contraversial thunselowing.
+There is a so day review process for all thermy manning of the Name of Applicant Luke of Kayla Potts Phone: 254-718-1026 Email: 6260 Kayla 860 Yaloo Com Address: 3101 Duns Canyon Rd., Bolton, Tx 765[3] Signature: Luke of Kayla Potts Date: 6/10/2020 Current Facility Name: Consenerate Park Proposed Facility Name: We would like the newnome to be chosen by a Committee Formed by the Parks director.
+Reasons supporting facility name change: The Current Park name: 5 not a Welcoming name to Same residents thourst and we would like the the Park to be rename to a name that is not as (GATTONCISIAL TUNWELCOMING.
 Application Requirements: O A letter summarizing justification for the request O Check for \$75 (non-refundable) O Map showing location of facility O Fee for signage - costs of making and installing all the necessary signage FOR OFFICE USE ONLY \$75 Non-refundable application fee paid Yes No Estimate of cost and installation of signage: Date submitted for Staff review: Staff comments: Date of City Council Consideration: Approved Denied